weDevsOfficial/wp-project-manager/readme.txt

 = 1.6.7 - August 01, 2017 =

  * [new] Js Tiptip library has been added.
- * [update] Condition applied when showing calender on setting tast start date.
+ * [update] Condition applied when showing calendar on setting tast start date.
  * [update] Date icon has been shown if no date was set.
  * [update] Description icon has been shown if no description was set.
  * [update] Co-Worker icon has been shown if no Co-Worker was set in the task.